Yizh6/variable_fire/README.md

 Grassfire：fire on the grass

+Author: Xue Zhifu, Yi Zihao, Zheng Zhiyuan,

-hope this dataset can help you.
+Hope this dataset can help you.